 Tuesday, September 22, 2009

-Marrying that Christ May Be Born
+Marrying that Messiah May Be Born

 Jesus' priesthood is "in the order of Melchizedek" and that is said to be an eternal priesthood.
 Through Melchizedek, the priesthood of God is associated with the Jebusite settlement of Jerusalem.
 Abdi-hepa was a Jebusite king who ruled Jerusalem three centuries before its conquest by David.
 This distinguishes the priesthood of God from other priesthoods that do not recognize the ancient prophecies concerning Mount Zion and the House of David.
 Interestingly, according to 2 Samuel 24, David built a fire altar at the threshing floor of Araunah, the Jebusite.
 Here David is shown as a ruler-priest and shepherd, the very roles that characterize the ruler-priests whose patrilineal lines intermarried, bringing us to the house of Joachim, Mary's father, who was both priest and shepherd.